loorisr/crawlrouter/README.md

 ## Roadmap

-I'am currently working on the /batch/scrape endpoint and using it for the /search endpoint when the pages needs to be scrapped.
+So far this tool is enough for my needs.
+I will add functions if people is asking me

 Ideas for the future:
-* add new backends: https://www.diffbot.com, https://scrappey.com/, https://www.search1api.com/, https://www.serp.ing/, https://scrapeops.io/, https://scrapingrobot.com/, Bing Search API
+* add new backends
+* implement crawl endpoint
-* complete the API implementation (scraping options)
+* complete the API implementation to be more compatible with Firecrawl (searching/scraping options)
+* add rate limiting management
+* improve code: 1 file per backend
+* backend rotation: sequential